Damianjacob/CI_MS1_Music_Pro/README.md

 https://damianjacob.github.io/CI_MS1_Music_Pro/
 ------Music Pro

 The goal of this project is to create a responsive website for a music shop.
-The site is targeted towards musicians and people who are buying an instrument for the first time.
+The site is targeted both towards musicians and people who are buying an instrument for the first time.
 It will provide useful information for all the questions a customer might have.
 ------User Goals
 1. Repair an instrument
 2. Buy a new instrument